Alterdesk/hubot-example/README.md

                • 'pdf' - Request a PDF chat log file from this chat
                • 'ping' - Ping me
                • 'group' - Create a group chat
-               • 'invite' - Invite a user into a group chat"
+               • 'invite' - Invite a user into a group chat
-               • 'agreement' - Make an agreement with one or more users
+               • 'agreement' - Make an agreement with one or more users"
 ```

 ### Group chat